-Wow - what a story!
+Wow-what a story!
 Such a bloody history.
 But as far as the Riddle of the Koh-i-Noor is concerned, it's quite simple.
 Diamonds were only in India.
-There were no other diamonds in the world before 1725 when they were discovered in Brazil.
-In 1813 The Great Maharaja Ranjit Singh got Lord Krishna's diamond back to India, then in 1839 he bequeathed it to Lord Krishna's Jagannath Temple...So if a Picasso is stolen from Spain by an Italian, and he loses it to a Frenchman, who then loses it to a German, it's still a stolen Picasso.
-Logical! ...OK - so I've accepted the challenge, I've followed all the clues, delved into 'The Riddle of the Sphinx', and 'The Riddle of Flashman & the Koh-i-Noor', but the riddle that still remained, what I didn't yet get was, just what was my singing Sphinx after?!
+There were no other diamonds in the world before 1725, when they were discovered in Brazil.
+In 1813, The Great Maharaja Ranjit Singh got Lord Krishna's diamond back to India; then in 1839 he bequeathed it to Lord Krishna's Jagannath Temple.
+So if a Picasso is stolen from Spain by an Italian, and then it's stolen by a Frenchman, and later it's stolen by a German, it's still a stolen Picasso.
+Logical!

+...OK-so I've accepted the challenge; I've followed all the clues, delved into The Riddle of the Sphinx and The Riddle of the Koh-i-Noor, but the riddle that still remained, what I didn't yet get, was just what was my singing Sphinx after?!

-That night my dreams were more intense than being pregnant in Cairo's Citadel, tricked into believing Ali was dead, and staring at a brass tray, with a dagger and a ball of opium set upon it!...To say I was unsettled is an understatement. - It was like there was a boulder on my heart, while my foot was revving the engine to the floor. - No escape was possible!
-Incessant memories flooded my being, and I awoke knowing, without a shadow of a doubt, that I was The Last Maharani of Lahore - that I was Jindan.....and I had the eerie feeling that more proofs were soon to unfold!
+That night my dreams were more intense than being pregnant in Cairo's Citadel, tricked into believing Ali was dead, and staring at a brass tray with a dagger and a ball of opium set upon it! ...
+To say I was unsettled is an understatement.
+It was like there was a boulder on my heart while my foot was revving the engine to the floor. - No escape was possible!
+Incessant memories flooded my being, and I awoke knowing, without any doubt, that I was The Last Maharani of Lahore-that I was Jindan ... and I had the eerie feeling that more proofs were soon to unfold!